koelslaw/elastic-curriculum-engineer/notes/README.md

 #
 ```

 As more nodes are added, you will need to open ports 9200 (REST API) and 9300 (Node Communication).
-As we have everything one one machince and only a single instance of elasticsearch we do not need to accomplish this.
-Once we reach the point we need additional nodes, the section below is where the configuration will happen.
+As we have everything one machine and only a single instance of Elasticsearch, we do not need to accomplish this.
+Once we reach the point we need additional nodes, the section below can be used as an example.

 ```yml
 #